priyankarauthan/SpringBoot/README.md

 ✅ Security – Used Spring Security and OAuth2 for authentication.
 ✅ Database Optimization – Used indexing and batch inserts to optimize database performance.

+### Pageable

-## Pageable is an interface in Spring Data that provides an abstraction for pagination and sorting when querying a database.
+Pageable is an interface in Spring Data that provides an abstraction for pagination and sorting when querying a database.
 It is mainly used with Spring Data JPA to retrieve paginated data efficiently.

 ##To add pagination to an API response in Spring Boot, follow these steps: